 And indeed irony lies at the heart of Terence's drama.
 His focus, like Menander's, rests mainly on drawing realistic and gently humorous—often hardly comical at all—portraits of stereotypical characters deployed in flexible and deceptively simple-sounding language.
 Throughout his scant six comedies are found many excellent examples of the subtle personality types Terence favored, "subtle" meaning "Menandrean."
 Indeed, there is reason to suppose they are actually Menander's own creations, copied faithfully out of the Greek.

 Among the more memorable is the lovesick braggart soldier Thraso ("Bold") of The Eunuch, a man hopelessly smitten with affection for the beautiful prostitute Thais.
 Though he tries to stick up for himself, and at one point even attacks her house with an army—granted, a corps of cooks, the only force he could serve up in short order!—at the conclusion of the play Thraso capitulates to her completely and, just to be in her ravishing presence, agrees to pay handsomely for the privilege of watching her lie in the arms of his rival.
-A soldier maybe, a braggart definitely, but mostly just a man, this bold loser is, in fact, a sad weakling far more controlled than controlling.
-Though there is an actual eunuch in the play—and, of course, a false one since this is a comedy—the real eunuch in Terence's Eunuch is the pitiful warrior Thraso, the quintessential symbol of a capon's bravado and a chillingly accurate portrait of so many people in the real world.
+A soldier maybe, a braggart definitely, but mostly just a mortal man, this bold loser is, in fact, a sad weakling far more controlled than controlling.
+Although there is an actual eunuch in the play—and, of course, a false one too, since this is after all a comedy—the real eunuch in Terence's Eunuch is the pitiful warrior Thraso, the quintessential symbol of a capon's bravado and a chillingly accurate portrait of so many people in the real world.

-An even more pitiful creation is the kind and indulgent father Micio of Terence's Adelphoe ("The Brothers").
+An even more scathingly accurate re-creation of life is the kind and indulgent father Micio of Terence's Adelphoe ("The Brothers").
 Actually the uncle of his stepson Aeschinus, Micio has served as the boy's "father" for nearly all his young nephew's life.
 At the outset of the dramatic action, Micio and his brother Demea, Aeschinus' genetic father, have had a running battle for many years about the right way to bring up children, with leniency or strictness.
 Gentle Micio, the champion of tender love, has taken many blows to the ego—and the wallet!—because of Aeschinus' outrageous behavior ever since the boy embarked upon puberty, but his adoptive father's abiding love and gentle treatment of the boy have always found a way to bring them back together.

-In the course of the play, however, Aeschinus challenges his stepfather's patience to the very limit of endurance—he roughs up a pimp, steals a prostitute, and fathers a child by the poor girl next-door—yet in the end Micio, as always, capitulates and repairs the damage incurred through his beloved child's indiscretions.
+In the course of the play, however, Aeschinus challenges his stepfather's patience to the very limit of endurance—he roughs up a pimp and steals a prostitute, that after having fathered a child by the poor girl next-door—yet in the end Micio, as he always has, capitulates and repairs the damage incurred through his beloved child's indiscretions.
 Finally, at the conclusion of the play, this fool for the love of his son has served up not only patience and money but his house and home and, though he balks at first when Aeschinus pleads with him to marry, is persuaded to give up even his prized bachelorhood, too.
 The thought underlying this play—what indeed runs beneath all of Terence's drama—seems to be that the love of whatever and in whatever form is, at the same time, the finest attribute of humanity and also what makes utter idiots of us all.
 It is hard to imagine a more Menandrean sentiment.

 IV.
 Conclusion: What's So Roman about Roman Comedy?

 In fact, there is little in Terence that does not scream Menander.
-But if there is anything substantively new in the Roman playwright's work—besides the forensic prologue which is really more innovative for what it omits (exposition of the plot) than what it includes—it is dramatic suspense.
+But if anything substantively new in the Roman playwright's work exists—besides the forensic prologue that is really more innovative for what it omits (exposition of the plot) than what it includes—it is dramatic suspense.
 By not revealing the general parameters of the story to follow, Terence creates tension among his viewers who understand only as much about what is going on the play as the characters know and choose to tell them.
-This is contrary to every Menander play known, indeed all of Greek drama since the Classical Age, and sets Terence's art in a new mode characteristic of virtually all stage works written after antiquity.
-In this essential respect, modern theatre begins with him.
+This is contrary to every Menander play known, indeed all of Greek drama since the days of Euripides, and sets Terence's art in a new mode characteristic of virtually all stage works written after antiquity.
+In this essential respect, modern theatre begins in Rome.

 To understand how and why Terence did this requires that one look back at Menander and the reasons his plays always reveal the outcome of the plot to the audience.
 While giving away the end at the very outset of a play may seem to us today like spoiling the story because we are acculturated to anticipate surprises and unforeseen plot twists, to the ancient Greeks the converse was true.
-Suckled as Menander's audience was on classical tragedy where the outcome of a dramatic plot is almost always a foregone conclusion—in Euripides, admittedly, it is sometimes the only foregone conclusion—the Hellenistic crowd had come to expect to know right from the outset how a play would turn out.
-That made watching a tragedy more like being a god than a human, as if the viewer were an Olympian sitting above the turmoil of mortal life or a scientist observing an experimental animal pinned and squirming in the laboratory dish below.
-All in all, Greek tragedy is clearly designed to make the viewer feel superior to the hero on stage, in the same way that the majority of the audience loomed over the stage action physically.
+As suckled as Menander's audience was on classical tragedy where the outcome of a dramatic plot is almost always a foregone conclusion—in Euripides, admittedly, it is sometimes the only foregone conclusion—the Hellenistic crowd expected to know right from the outset how a play would turn out.
+That made watching a tragedy more like being a god than a human, as if the viewer were an Olympian sitting above the turmoil of mortal life or a scientist observing an experimental animal pinned and squirming under the microscope.
+All in all, Greek tragedy is clearly designed to make the viewer feel superior to the characters on stage, in the same way that the majority of the audience loomed over the dramatic action physically.

 Given an audience inured to being seated well above the characters on stage, post-classical comic poets in Greece had little choice but to dispose their drama from this same vantage point.
-So in telling his viewers the end of the story, often through a philosophical abstraction such as Luck or Ignorance—gods that looked to post-classical Greece more divine, or at least more immediate, than Homer's all-powerful humanoids—Menander put those watching his plays in the flattering position of feeling like divinities gazing down upon the tragi-comedy of human life unfolding below.
+So in telling his viewers the end of the story, often through the mouthpiece of a philosophical abstraction like Lady Luck or Miss Ignorance—gods that looked to post-classical Greece more divine, or at least more immediate, than Homer's all-powerful humanoids—Menander put those watching his plays in the flattering position of feeling like divinities gazing down upon the tragi-comedy of human life unfolding at their feet.
 It's important to remember, also, that Menander's audience in Hellenistic Athens may well have needed this sort of boost to the ego.
 The world outside their theatre was doing a very poor job of making them feel divine.

 But unlike Menander, Terence had no such history or pressure weighing down on him and his society.
-The Romans were booming in his day and therefore needed a pat on the back far less than their Hellenic counterparts.
-If the theatre in Rome did not make the viewers feel divine, so what?
-His strong and confident audience could take it—even tolerate being fooled by a plot twist or two—without feeling their intelligence slighted.
+The Romans were booming in his day and therefore didn't need artists patting them on the back as much as their Hellenic counterparts.
+If the theatre in Rome failed to make the viewers feel divine, so what?
+Terence's strong and confident audience could take it—even tolerate being fooled by a plot twist or two—without having their intelligence slighted.
 It was only a play, after all, just some Greek riddle not worth too much time or mental exertion, certainly nothing to hang your ego on.

 It was part and parcel of the Romans' general attitude toward drama, that theatre was not a refuge from anything but a day's work.
 To seek complexity in the arts at all was, to many of them, wasted effort where amusement and diversion should rule.
-Thus, no complex "three-actor rule" for the Romans, no stereotypical characters whose behavior is subtly predictable, no long, philosophical heart-to-hearts between fathers and sons—the Roman stage was a place for boisterous joy, for singing loud and long that life is good.
-And so it was!
+Thus, no complex "three-actor rule" for the Romans, no stereotypical characters whose behavior is subtly predictable, no long philosophical heart-to-hearts between fathers and sons.The Roman stage was a place for boisterous joy, for singing loud and long that life is good.
+And for the Romans, it was!

 And so irony reigns again, but in this case the irony that the Romans' "Aristophanic" zest is what sets their drama apart from the Greeks'.
-Whether or not the idea originated with them, it is now the heritage of Rome that plays ought at heart be just plain fun: no serious contemplation of life, no subtle analysis of character, no big political message, just a day at a festival—even if it's a funeral!
-And if amidst all the jokes and physical humor Terence or Plautus happened to inject some serious art and education into their drama, it seems unlikely any Romans minded, as long as the players primarily played.
+Whether or not the idea originated with them, it is now the heritage of Rome that at heart plays ought to be playful, just plain fun: no serious contemplation of life, no subtle analysis of character, no big political message, just a day at a festival—even on the day of a funeral!
+And if amidst all the jokes and physical humor, Terence or Plautus happened to inject some serious art and education into their drama, it seems unlikely any Romans minded, as long as the players primarily played.
 After all, in Latin ludus means both "play" and "a play."